nautobot/nautobot/nautobot/docs/plugins/development.md

 Apps can [do a lot of different things](./index.md#capabilities), all of which will be covered in detail in this document.
 Keep in mind that each piece of functionality is entirely optional.
 For example, if your app merely adds a piece of middleware or an API endpoint for existing data, there's no need to define any new models.

++/- 1.5.2
+    The `nautobot.apps` namespace was added in Nautobot 1.5.2.
+If developing apps to be backwards-compatible with older versions of Nautobot, please refer to the app developer documentation of your required Nautobot version.

 !!! tip
     The app detail view (`/plugins/installed-plugins/<plugin_name>/`, accessible to superusers via **Plugins -> Installed Plugins** in the navigation menu, then selecting a specific app) provides in-depth information about which features any installed app is implementing or making use of.